Application Requirements for Graduate Students

 - The Ph.D. program in Criminal Justice will admit students for the Fall term only.

-- Clinical Mental Health Counseling will admit students for the Fall term only.
+- The Clinical Mental Health Counseling on-ground program will admit students for the Fall term only.
+Applications must be submitted by February 1.